Electorate of Saxony: Joint rule of Ernest and Albert

-Renewed division
+Ernestine Electorate of Saxony

 Saxony after the Partition of Leipzig.
 The Electorate is red, the Duchy yellow, and shared territory is striped.

 Tensions that had their origins in family relations increased between the two brothers Ernest and Albert and culminated in the Partition of Leipzig of 11 November 1485.
 It was not originally intended to be permanent, but in the end it significantly weakened the powerful position of the Electorate of Saxony in the Holy Roman Empire and led to open confrontation.

 Ernest had his main focus in the north with his residence at Torgau and held the prestigious electoral district in the north.
 His territory consisted of 14 exclaves in addition to the main complex.
 The Ernestines retained the title of elector, which could be transferred to all male members of the family.
 Albert resided in Dresden as Duke of Saxony and was dominant in the east.
 He had the strategically better territory because it consisted of only two main areas and four exclaves.
 The two largest Saxon cities, Leipzig and Dresden, were located in his dominions.

-The Reformation
+It was within the Ernestine Electorate of Saxony that the major religious movement that transformed the Western Christianity initially occurred.
 When Martin Luther posted his 95 theses in Wittenberg in 1517, the electoral district and Ernestine possessions of Saxony became the focus of European attention since it was there that the first phase of the Protestant Reformation was anchored.
 Elector Frederick the Wise (r.
-1486–1525) protected Luther, most notably when he sheltered him at the Wartburg Castle for ten months in 1521/22 after Luther had refused to recant at the Diet of Worms, but the Albertine duke George the Bearded fought against his ideas and rejected open action against the emperor.
+1486–1525) protected Luther, most notably when he sheltered him at the Wartburg castle for ten months in 1521/22 after Luther had refused to recant at the Diet of Worms, but the Albertine duke George the Bearded fought against his ideas and rejected open action against the emperor.
 It was only after George's death that the Reformation was introduced in the Albertine part of the country.
 For their part, the Ernestines became involved in the Reformation throughout the Empire, forming with the Schmalkaldic League of Lutheran princes a counterweight to the imperial Catholic side and openly calling for it to be challenged.
 The religious differences led to the Schmalkaldic War of 1546/47, which was won by the Catholics.

 The events of the Peasants' War of 1525 touched Saxon territories only marginally in the Vogtland and the Ore Mountains.
 The pressure on the peasantry was less in Saxony than in the southwestern areas of the Empire because of Saxony's strong sovereign position and administration which imposed barriers to arbitrary actions by the estate-owning nobility.
 In 1565, the Jews of Saxony were expelled.